With-the-Rule vs Against-the-Rule Astigmatism: Complete NCLE Guide

 |---|---|---|

-| Steep Meridian | Vertical (~090°) | Horizontal (~180°) |
+| Steep Meridian Location | Vertical (~090°) | Horizontal (~180°) |

-| Example K-Reading | 42.00 @ 180 / 45.00 @ 090 | 45.00 @ 180 / 42.00 @ 090 |
+| Typical K-Reading Pattern | 42.00 @ 180 / 45.00 @ 090 (steep at 90°, flat at 180°) | 45.00 @ 180 / 42.00 @ 090 (steep at 180°, flat at 90°) |

-| Visual Analogy | Football standing upright | Football lying on side |
+| Visual Analogy | Football standing upright Steep sides, flat top/bottom | Football lying on side Flat sides, steep top/bottom |

-| Most Common Age Group | Young patients (0-40 years) | Older patients (60+ years) |
+| Most Common Age Group | Young patients (0-40 years) 70-80% of astigmats under 30 | Older patients (60+ years) 60-70% of astigmats over 60 |

-| Memory Trick | "Watch" (vertical) | "Across" (horizontal) |
+| Memory Trick | "Watch" (vertical) Think of watch on wrist = vertical | "Across" (horizontal) Think lying across = horizontal |

 Age-Related Changes in Astigmatism Orientation

 One of the most fascinating aspects of corneal astigmatism is how predictably it changes with age.
-This isn't just interesting trivia—it's clinically relevant and frequently tested on the NCLE exam.
+This isn't just interesting trivia -- it's clinically relevant and frequently tested on the NCLE exam.

 Birth to Age 30: WTR Predominates